DanielAlvarez2/oleafinal/README.md

 when people use google translate taking a pic of menu on their phone

 people show me pics on their phones of OLD menu items

+"Do you have any reading glasses?"

+screen width in pixels of AppleWatch SamsungWatch?
+390px?

+"no tables until 6:30, fold napkins"
+*napkin bin is full
+"why don't you ever study the menu?"
+*I was literally reading the wine list